Lexical convergence and collective identities on Facebook: Results and discussion

-Plots clearly show that most of the words have a similar frequency usage both by the overall communities and by their individual members.
-Significant differences are limited to a minority of words, which in turn provide important insights about the kind of information processed by the two groups of users and about the sentiment expressed in their comments.
-Indeed, a qualitative analysis of these terms suggests that science users mainly concentrate their commenting activity on subjects related to scientific research, healthcare and wildlife, whereas conspiracy users are more prone to discuss of politics, economy, healthcare, religion and environment.
-Furthermore, the more frequent presence of bad words and derogatory words in the lexicon used by conspiracy users, points out their grudge against the established order as well as against the contents promoted by the main stream media (See \nameref{S2_wordchart_collective} and \nameref{S3_wordchart_individual} for more details).
-This is also confirmed by analyzing the words used in just one of the two groups of users.
-Words only from science consist almost exclusively of technical terms, acronyms and names of people linked to biology, scientific research (mainly about evidence-based medicine, pharmacology and animal testing), healthcare and environment.
-Instead, words only from conspiracy are mainly related to politics and economy, religion and occultism, healthcare (mainly about alternative diet).
-Moreover, this latter word set contains a large group of terms (mainly verbs) which clearly describe a negative sentiment toward strong powers as well as a community spirit to fight back.
-See \nameref{S4_Table_collective} and \nameref{S5_Table_individual} for details.
+This is also confirmed by analyzing the words used in just one of the two communities (Tables \ref{table4} and \ref{table5}).
+Words only from science consist almost exclusively of technical terms, acronyms and names of people linked to biology and scientific research (mainly about evidence-based medicine, pharmacology and animal testing).
+Instead, words only from conspiracy are mainly related to politics and economy, religion and healthcare (mainly about alternative diet).
+Moreover, this latter word set contains a large group of terms, mainly verbs, which clearly describe a negative sentiment toward strong powers as well as a community spirit to fight back: e.g. \textit{unirci, aguzzino, ubbidire, sommossa, purificare, governarci, armiamoci, dimettiti, ladrocinio, potentato}.
+See Supplemental material for more exhaustive word lists.